liuhaozhe6788/pathfinding/README.md

 **A\* Search**: with euclidean bounds.

 **ALT Search**: with triangular inequality lower bounds in [this](https://www.cs.princeton.edu/courses/archive/spr06/cos423/Handouts/GH05.pdf), the landmark is selected using avoid methods in [this](https://www.cs.princeton.edu/courses/archive/spr06/cos423/Handouts/GW05.pdf).

+**ALT Search Improved**: select two landmarks that are closely after the target node before each pathfinding search.

 ## How to run it